On the Prym map of degree 4 cyclic covers of hyperelliptic curves: Introduction

-It is known that $\mathcal{P}_d$ is generically finite for $d \geq 6$ \cite{MR4093071}, and has positive-dimensional fibers for $d=3,4,5$ \cite{MR3522345, borówka2025prymsmathbbz3timesmathbbz3coveringsgenus}.
-When $d = 7$ the map is a dominant of degree 10 \cite{MR3519095}.
-Moreover, $\mathcal{P}_d$ is generically injective for $d=9$ \cite{MR4747961} and any prime $d \geq 11$ \cite{naranjo2024simplicityjacobiansautomorphisms}.
-Prym varieties of degree 3 cyclic covers have been studied in many different contexts \cite{BLiso, BLEE, ries}, however, the author is not aware of a result in the literature that provides a complete characterization of the fibers of $\mathcal{P}_3$.
-An explicit description of the fibers of $\mathcal{P}_5$ appears to be unknown as well.
+The case $g=2$ has been studied the most extensively.
+The map $\mathcal{P}_2[d]$ is dominant of degree 10 for $d=7$ \cite{MR3519095} and has positive-dimensional fibers for $d=3,4,5$ \cite{MR3522345, borowka2025prymsmathbbz3timesmathbbz3coveringsgenus}.
+Prym varieties of degree 3 cyclic covers of genus 2 curves have been studied in many different contexts \cite{BLiso, BLEE, ries}; however, the author is not aware of a result in the literature that provides a complete characterization of the fibers of $\mathcal{P}_2[3]$.
+An explicit description of the fibers of $\mathcal{P}_2[5]$ appears to be unknown as well.